Piles of money on top of paper on clipboard that reads FAFSA with a checkmark

 Ensuring accuracy

-One last thing before we go step by step through each section: make sure your FAFSA is totally accurate.
+One last thing before we go step by step through each section: Make sure your FAFSA is totally accurate.
 That means carefully inputting information and proofreading your work before hitting submit—especially since errors can delay processing and potentially cost you FAFSA dollars.
 But more importantly, do not, under any circumstances, under-report or omit assets or income.
-Lying on the FAFSA is fraud, the government is very good at sniffing it out, and you will not only have to repay every federal financial aid dollar you receive, you (and your parents) could be subject to significant fines and a prison sentence.
+Lying on the FAFSA is fraud, the government is very good at sniffing it out, and you will not only have to repay every federal financial aid dollar you receive, but you (and your parents) could be subject to significant fines and a prison sentence.
 Now, with that chilling warning out of the way, let’s take you through the FAFSA, section by section.

 Related: 5 FAFSA Tips to Get the Most Financial Aid